andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 ### Register the bot

 1. Go to the Microsoft Bot Framework portal at https://dev.botframework.com and sign in.
 (The bot registration portal accepts a Work or School Account or a Microsoft Account.)
-1. Click Register.
-(If the Register button is not shown, click **My bots** in the top navigation.)
+1. Click **Create a bot or skill**.
+(If the Create button is not shown, click **My bots** in the top navigation.)
-1. Complete the Bot profile section, entering a Display name, Bot handle and description.
+1. Complete the Bot profile section, entering a Display name, unique Bot handle and description.

     ![](Images/Exercise2-04.png)